Why Persistent Jaw Pain Patients Need an Orofacial Pain Specialist

 - Ear pain, ringing in the ears, or plugged ears.

-General dentists are ideal to seek help form to alleviate pain especially acute tooth pain.
+General dentists like this reliable dentist in Highlands Ranch are ideal to seek help form to alleviate pain especially acute tooth pain.
 However, dentists are frequently challenged with pain complaints from teeth and oral structures that show no visual signs of pathology with common pain characteristics.
 This is what prompted the creation of the Orofacial Pain Specialist that provides solutions when the textbook rule of our perception of dental pain and jaw pain is insufficient.

 Cases have been published where dentists acknowledge their inability to recognize the characteristics of head and neck complex pain patterns.
 This has led to many a delayed or misdiagnosis.
 In some instances, it even prompted the performing of unnecessary irreversible dental treatment.